Muller's method: Derivation

-Note that xk can be complex, even if the previous iterates were all real.
+Once $x_{3}$ is determined, the process is repeated.
+Note that due to the radical expression in the denominator, iterates can be complex even when the previous iterates are all real.
 This is in contrast with other root-finding algorithms like the secant method, Sidi's generalized secant method or Newton's method, whose iterates will remain real if one starts with real numbers.
 Having complex iterates can be an advantage (if one is looking for complex roots) or a disadvantage (if it is known that all roots are real), depending on the problem.